fredericklch/THE-World-Uni-Ranking/README.md

 # Resources

-- Tableau link to be provided later
+- Tableau link to be provided later.
+Note: The Tableau storyboard doesn't contain every steps from the analysis.
+For details on the steps and analysis, please see python scripts.